natebakescakes/2359-take-home-test/README.md

 ## Issues Faced

-[X] Favourite overlay unable to adhere to parent width (React bootstrap Thumbnail module) [X] Unable to show hover overlay and click the element underneath at the same time [X] Unable to submit form in IE11
+:heavy_check_mark: Favourite overlay unable to adhere to parent width (React bootstrap Thumbnail module)
+:heavy_check_mark: Unable to show hover overlay and click the element underneath at the same time
+:heavy_check_mark: Unable to submit form in IE11
-[ ] Image cropping not working in IE11
+:x: Image cropping not working in IE11
-[ ] Unsure of how to link UI elements to loading progress of ajax functions
+:x: Unsure of how to link UI elements to loading progress of ajax functions

 ## Future Improvements